-In this article, we will show you how you can add a modern Preloader to your SharePoint sites.
+In this article we will show you how you can add a modern Preloader to your SharePoint sites.
 This will improve the user experience significantly.

-Editing master page is required if you want to add best pre-loading experience.
+Editing master page is required if you want to add the best pre-loading experience.
 The following features are required to edit the master page of the site and site collection:

 - Navigate to Settings > Site Settings of the Parent Site.